40 Condesa & Roma Norte Restaurants + Cafes, Mexico City

 Plantasia is a great place for dining as a group: we ordered pad Thai, ‘paneer’ curry, various types of sushi and sticky rice cakes (better than they sound, perhaps the highlight of the meal) and shared it all.
 Everything was delicious with fantastic sauces and flavours, some of which I’d never tasted before.

-The only dish I didn’t love was the pad Thai: it had a strong tamarind-flavoured sauce rather than the rich peanutty one I’m used to.
+The only dish I didn’t love was the pad Thai: it had a strong tamarind flavour rather than the rich peanutty one I’m used to.

 Although they don’t serve alcohol, the drinks are fantastic.
 I had a wonderful butterfly pea mocktail that changed colour when I added lime and stirred.
 Best of all might be the interior filled with plants and Buddha statues.
 It’s beautiful and unsurprisingly very popular so make sure to book a table in advance!